How Personal Pensions work

 Self-employed investors also receive 20% tax relief immediately and claim any higher rates of tax relief via their tax return.
 As the income of a self employed person may be unclear until the tax year has ended, care should be taken to understand the effect on self-employed tax assessments when making pension contributions..

 The tax treatment is dependent on individual circumstances and may be subject to change in future.

 Restrictions on payments

-The amount you save each year toward a pension, from which you benefit from tax relief, is subject to an 'annual allowance'.
-The annual allowance for the tax year 2017/18 is £40,000.
-You may be able to carry forward unused contributions from the previous three years (ie. back to 2014/2015 for 2017/18).
+The total amount you (and your employer or other third parties) can save each year toward a pension, without suffering a tax charge, is limited to the 'annual allowance'.
+The annual allowance for the tax year 2018/19 is £40,000 for most people (but can be less for those with high income).
+You may be able to carry forward unused annual allowance from the previous three years (ie. back to 2015/2016 for 2018/19).

-You can invest up to £3,600 per year gross in a personal pension (and still receive the 20% tax credit) even if you have no earnings.
+In addition to the annual allowance, your personal contributions that are eligible for tax relief are limited to 100% of your earnings or £3,600 if greater.
+You can invest up to £3,600 per year gross in a personal pension (and still receive the 20% tax relief) even if you have no earnings.
 As the person making the contributions does not have to be the same as the person benefiting from the pension, this facility can be helpful in providing a pension for a non-working spouse - or for children and grandchildren as part of inheritance tax planning.

 You will have to decide on the type of fund in which you invest your money.
 Most pension providers have a wide range of funds available - some have literally hundreds.
 Essentially, funds break down into two categories: